 Jeanne Bunting is one of the lucky few that is fortunate enough to transition from a weekend hobbyist to full-time jewelry designer.
 "Fifteen years ago I walked into a bead store and came out with a bag of orange and blue beads.
 My hope was to make a few items to sell on a Florida home football game day.
 I set up a small table and asked my daughter to help.
 We sold everything within a few hours.
 That day changed my life.”

-Jeanne's work can be found at numerous art festivals and indie shows throughout Florida.
+Jeanne's work can be found at art festivals and indie shows throughout Florida.
 She lives with her husband Clyde, an Environmental Science teacher on special assignment at Camp Crystal Lake.
-Her daughter is a Remote Sensing Ecologist for the USGS.

 Biography: I was born and raised in Scranton, Pennsylvania.
 After high school, I attended college in Illinois, where I graduated in 1980 with a BA in Art.
 Most of my adult life was spent in retail management, until 2000, when I began making jewelry as a way to earn extra income.
 In 2001, my hobby became a full time job.
 Production was time consuming and a demanding show schedule left little time to paint.
 In 2008, our family adopted a rescue puppy.
 She quickly became my muse.
 Sketching and photographing Phoebe awoke that passion I once felt for 2D media.
 We added Sandy to our family the following year.
 Sketching turned to painting and I soon discovered media that did not exist when I was in college.
 Liquid acrylic and watercolor pencils brought those sketches to life and Wagging Tail Studios was born.